Sign up for our newsletter

 To my delight, this fuchsia is a prolific bloomer; it covers itself with hundreds of flowers from June until first frost.
 Reflexed, red sepals and blue-purple corollas with red veining and red anthers are a remarkable combination.
 The corollas turn violet hues as the flower ages.

-In front of the small fuchsia shrub, I planted Primula viallii whose flowers echo the colors of ‘Pat’s Dream’, a satisfying combination in the shade beneath a large plum tree.
+In front of the medium size fuchsia shrub, I planted Primula viallii whose flowers echo the colors of ‘Pat’s Dream’, a satisfying combination in the shade beneath a large plum tree.

 Photographed in author's garden.